vrsys/avango/avango-blender/README.txt

 1. Get Blender (Tested in version 2.73a)
 2. Add a link to the blender-addon to blender/*version*/scripts/addons Link has to be called "avango-blender"
-   To start blender you'll need to set the environment variables for avango, for example with a startscript.
+   To start blender you'll need to set the environment variables for avango-gua, for example with a startscript.
 (For the previewer)

 3. Create Application in Blender
    For reference or starting point, load the ".blend" files in the examples directory